Enabling field-level auditing

-In the Fields column, select the check boxes next to the fields that you want to enable for auditing.You can only enable fields, field groups, and field lists that contain scalar properties.
+In the Fields column, select the check boxes next to the fields that you want to enable for auditing.You can only enable fields that contain scalar properties.

-If you want to enable fields in a field group, click the name of a field group, and then repeat step 5.
+If you want to enable fields in a data relationship, click the name of a data relationship, and then repeat step 5.